takshitheady/straininsightsfinal/docs/01_Frontend_Architecture.md

 ### 7.4.
 Stripe Checkout Integration

 -   Initiated from either the `PricingSection.tsx` (in the upgrade dialog) or the main pricing section on `home.tsx`.
--   The `handleCheckout` function is called (either passed as a prop or imported from `stripeUtils.ts`).
+-   The `handleCheckout` function is called (defined in `home.tsx` or `PricingSection.tsx`, or imported from `lib/stripeUtils.ts`).
--   The `initiateCheckout` function in `lib/stripeUtils.ts` (or a similar one on `home.tsx`) calls the `supabase-functions-create-checkout` Edge Function.
+-   This function calls the `supabase-functions-create-checkout` Edge Function.
     -   This function takes the `priceId` and `userId`.
-    -   The Edge Function creates a Stripe Checkout Session and returns the session URL.
+    -   The Edge Function creates a Stripe Checkout Session, ensuring `allow_promotion_codes: true` is set to enable coupon entry on the Stripe-hosted page.
+It then returns the session URL.
 -   The frontend redirects the user to the Stripe Checkout URL.
 -   After payment, Stripe redirects the user to a success URL (e.g., `/profile` or `/success`).